Orange-OpenSource/conllueditor/README.md

 are marked as unused.
 They will only be included to the list of valid features if this option is given.
 * `--validator <file>` validator configuration file (see section [validation](#validation) below)
 * `--shortcuts <file>` list of shortcut definitions (see section [shortcuts](#shortcuts) below, format, cf. [gui/shortcuts.json](gui/hortcuts.json))
+* `--shortcutTimeout <milliseconds>` maximal tile allowed between to keys of a shortcut sequence
 * `--debug <hex>` hex number to activate debug information of the server (printed to stderr)
 * `--saveAfter <number>` if given, the server saves/commits the changed file only after _number_ edits.
 To force saving the current state, click on the `save` button.
 Default: save when another sentence is chosen.